-Litigation and regulatory matters during the three six months ended March 31, 2024 June 30, 2024 include the \$160 million gain related to the PennyMac arbitration award resolution and payment received.
-Litigation and regulatory matters during the three six months ended March 31, 2023 June 30, 2023 include an accrual related to a potential regulatory settlement of \$10 million \$11 million.
+Litigation and regulatory matters during the six nine months ended June 30, 2024 September 30, 2024 include the \$160 million gain related to the PennyMac arbitration award resolution and payment received, received and a regulatory accrual of \$10 million during the three months ended September 30, 2024.
+Litigation and regulatory matters during the six nine months ended June 30, 2023 September 30, 2023 include an accrual related to a regulatory settlement of \$11 million.
 We do not consider events of this type to be reflective of our core business.

 We adjust for our share of net gains/(losses) related to our equity method investments, which primarily include OCC and Bakkt.
-In addition, during the three six months ended March 31, 2024 June 30, 2024, we excluded a \$3 million of fair value losses adjustment on our equity investments.
+In addition, during the six nine and three months ended June 30, 2024 September 30, 2024, we excluded a \$3 million \$1 million fair value loss and a \$2 million fair value gain, respectively, on our equity investments without readily determinable fair values related to an impairment and identifying an observable price change in one of our investments.
+During the nine months ended September 30, 2023, we excluded the combined loss of \$7 million related to our fair value adjustment on and sale of our equity investments, investment in Dun & Bradstreet, net of dividends.
 We believe these adjustments provide greater clarity of our performance, given that equity and equity method investments are non-cash and not a part of our core operations.

-During the six and three months ended March 31, 2023 June 30, 2023, we excluded \$6 million \$12 million and \$6 million, respectively, of net interest income on interest earned on investments from the pre-acquisition debt proceeds, net of interest expense on pre-acquisition-related debt from our May 2022 debt refinancing related to the Black Knight acquisition.
+During the six nine months ended June 30, 2023 September 30, 2023, we excluded \$12 million and \$6 million, respectively, of net interest income on interest earned on investments from the pre-acquisition debt proceeds, net of interest expense on pre-acquisition-related debt from our May 2022 debt refinancing related to the Black Knight acquisition.

-Other non-GAAP adjustments not considered to be a part of our core business operations include:
+Other adjustments not considered to be a part of our core business operations include:

-- Duplicate rent expense of \$14 million and \$7 million incurred during the six and three months ended March 31, 2024 relate June 30, 2024, respectively, related to \$7 million of duplicate rent expense on our new London and New York leased offices.
-We took possession of the new London and New York leases during the fourth quarter of 2023 and first quarter 2024, respectively, and expect the spaces to be completed in the third quarter of 2024.
-We view these duplicate non-cash rent expenses of the new offices during the transition to be incremental, non-recurring, and not related to the normal operations of the Company.
-Other non-GAAP adjustments during - During the three six months ended March 31, 2023 relate to a June 30, 2024, \$30 million of expense for valid claims made following an equity trading issue at NYSE that occurred in June 2024. - During the six months ended June 30, 2023, \$6 million of expense for claims made following a NYSE system outage that occurred in January 2023.
-We do not consider events of this type to be reflective of our core business.
+- Duplicate rent expense of \$14 million \$21 million and \$7 million incurred during the six nine and three months ended June 30, 2024 September 30, 2024, respectively, related to our new London and New York leased offices.
+We took possession of the new London and New York leases during the fourth quarter of 2023 and first quarter 2024, respectively, respectively.
+The London office transition is complete, and we expect the spaces transition to our new New York space to be completed in the third fourth quarter of 2024.
+We view these duplicate non-cash rent expenses of the new offices during the transition to be incremental, non-recurring, and not related to the our normal operations of the Company, operations. - During the six nine months ended June 30, 2024 September 30, 2024, \$30 million net \$10 million of expense for valid claims made following an equity trading issue at NYSE that occurred in June 2024.
+This includes \$30 million of expense for valid claims accrued as of June 30, 2024, net of \$20 million in insurance proceeds received during the three months ended September 30, 2024. - During the six nine months ended June 30, 2023 September 30, 2023, \$6 million of expense for claims made following a NYSE system outage that occurred in January 2023, and an impairment related to our consolidated audit trail, or CAT, loan receivable of \$16 million.